A Progressive–Conservative Constitutional Deal? A panel at the „Change Through (Dis)Agreement” seminar

 Speaker Prof. ARKADIUSZ RADWAN

-This is the third panel of the seminar “Change through (Dis)Agreement: Reforming the Rule of Law in a Divided Society,” organized jointly with Democracy Reporting International and hosted at Humboldt University in Berlin.
+This is the inaugural panel of the seminar “Change through (Dis)Agreement: Reforming the Rule of Law in a Divided Society,” organized jointly with Democracy Reporting International and hosted at Humboldt University in Berlin.
+The session will take place from 9:30–10:45 CET and will be accessible virtually.

 Could territorial power-sharing form the basis of a durable constitutional settlement for the 21st century?